System for Observing Play and Recreation in Communities

 A System for Observing Play and Recreation in Communities (SOPARC) is a reliable and valid observation tool for assessing park and recreation areas, including park users’ physical activity levels, gender, age, and ethnicity groupings.
 It also collects information on park characteristics including accessibility, usability, supervision, and organization.
 The use of SOPARC in park monitoring would allow for more consistent and comprehensive monitoring of parks.
 The summary data (e.g. the number of park users, demographics, frequency by activity types) obtained using SOPARC is easily understood by practitioners, policymakers, and the public.
 SOPARC has been adapted to numerous studies to understand the role of park conditions on park use, compare park data, and inform park system planning and programming.

 Traditionally, the park use patterns have been studied by direct observation - either in person or video recording.
-Compared to survey or interview of park users, the strength of direct observation is that it allow for the collection of data on large numbers of people in a relatively short period without placing a burden on participants.
+Compared to survey or interview of park users, the strength of direct observation is that it allows for the collection of data on large numbers of people in a relatively short period without placing a burden on participants.
 The observational method entailing the observation and description of subjects' behavior is a systematic investigation in behavioral science.

 Background

 Dr. Thomas L. McKenzie, an Emeritus Professor of Exercise and Nutritional Sciences at San Diego State University, and his research team have developed several systematic observation tools for assessing physical activity in various contexts.
 In chronological order, they are (a) System for Observing Fitness Instruction Time (SOFIT), (b) Behaviors of Eating and Activity for Children's Health: Evaluation System (BEACHES), (c) System for Observing Play and Leisure in Youth (SOPLAY), (d) System for Observing Play and Active Recreation in Communities (SOPARC), (f) System for Observing Children's Activity and Relationships during Play (SOCARP), and (g) System for Observing Physical Activity and Recreation in Natural Areas (SOPARNA).
 These instruments deal with physical education lessons (SOFIT), homes (BEACHES), schools (SOPLAY), parks (SOPARC), playgrounds (SOCARP), and natural areas (SOPARNA).

 The focus of these six systematic observation tools is physical activity.
 Dr. McKenzie and his team argue the primary advantages of systematic observation over other methods of assessing physical activity (e.g., self-reports, accelerometers, pedometers, heart rate monitoring, doubly labeled water) are that it is a direct method and it allows for the simultaneous generation of information on both the physical environment and social environment.
-Thus, the systematic observation is especially appealing when a researcher tries to understand the impacts of environmental interventions on physical activity.
+Thus, systematic observation is especially appealing when a researcher tries to understand the impacts of environmental interventions on physical activity.

 The original SOFIT instrument measured five levels of physical activity – lying down, sitting, standing, walking, and very active.
 Based on subsequent validation work (e.g., Rowe et al., 2004), the first three categories have been merged into a single category (i.e., sedentary) because of their similarity in energy expenditure, and thus, the recent instruments including SOPARC use three categories – sedentary (i.e., lying down, sitting, or standing), moderate (e.g., walking, shifting weight from foot to foot), and vigorous (i.e., intensity greater than a walk).